Dream of:02 March 1982 "Barefoot In The Snow"

 I thought as long as we were there, so far from law school, we might as well talk.
 Davis (another law student) was also in the room sitting behind Fulkerson.
 I was disconcerted for a moment, because I thought it might have been Davis who had said hello to me and not Fulkerson.

 I pointed out that I was barefoot and that it was invigorating to walk barefoot in the cold.
-Someone said they just couldn't believe I was barefoot.
+Someone said they just could not believe I was barefoot.
 It seemed as if a Christmas tree were behind Davis.
 I began wondering what I would do if the others began smoking marijuana.
 Would I smoke also?
 I felt good about being here, but I felt apprehensive when I thought about whether I would smoke.Dream Epics Home Page